IFRA-Cranfield/ros2_RobotSimulation/README.md

 The IFRA (Intelligent Flexible Robotics and Assembly) Group is part of the Centre for Structures, Assembly and Intelligent Automation at Cranfield University.

 IFRA Group pushes technical boundaries.
 At IFRA we provide high tech automation & assembly solutions, and we support smart manufacturing with Smart Industry technologies and solutions.
 Flexible Manufacturing Systems (FMS) are a clear example.
 They can improve overall operations and throughput quality by adapting to real-time changes and situations, supporting and pushing the transition towards flexible, intelligent and responsive automation, which we continuously seek and support.

-The implementation of IIoT and the use of computer numerical control equipment enable interconnectivity and the exchange of data across the shop floor, and the interconnected shop floor enables the automation of work machines to support FMS.
-In a nutshell, Automated Industrial Processes bring agility to production cycles and enable shop floor equipment to pivot facility operations when dealing with changing demand cycles.

 The IFRA Group undertakes innovative research to design, create and improve Intelligent, Responsive and Flexible automation & assembly solutions, and this series of GitHub repositories provide background information and resources of how these developments are supported.